ST10355049-Knipe/PROG7311_POE/README.md

 -**Farmer Management:**
   - Employees can create new farmer profiles (user accounts for farmers).
 **Product Oversight:**
-- Employeess can view a comprehensive list of all products from all farmers.
+- Employees can view a comprehensive list of all products from all farmers.
 - Employees can filter the list of all products based on:
     - Specific Farmer
     - Product Type (Category)
     - Date Range (Production Date)

+## 3. Architectural Refinements (Incorporating Lecturer Feedback)

+In response to feedback provided for the Part 2 submission, the application's architecture was refactored to improve separation of concerns.

+- **Service Layer Abstraction:** All business logic related to user management (creating users, assigning roles, logging in/out) has been moved from the MVC controllers (`AccountController`, `EmployeeController`, `FarmerController`) into a dedicated `UserService`.
+- **Cleaner Controllers:** The controllers no longer interact directly with ASP.NET Core Identity's `UserManager` or `SignInManager`.
+Instead, they now depend on the new `IUserService` interface, making their responsibility strictly to handle HTTP requests and responses.
+This change demonstrates an understanding and application of the service layer pattern as requested.

+The core functionality of the application remains unchanged, but the internal code structure has been improved to align with best practices for maintainability and testability.

-## 3. User Roles & Test Credentials
+## 4. User Roles & Test Credentials

 The system has two distinct user roles:

 * **Employee:** Responsible for managing farmer accounts and overseeing product listings.
 * **Farmer:** Can manage their own product offerings on the platform.

 To test the prototype, you can use the following pre-seeded user accounts:

 * **Employee:**
-  * **Email:** 'employee1@agrienergy.com'
+  * **Email:** `employee1@agrienergy.com`
-  * **Password:** 'Password.1'
+  * **Password:** `Password.1`
 * **Farmer (Seeded):**
-  * **Email:** 'farmer1@agrifarm.com'
+  * **Email:** `farmer1@agrifarm.com`
-  * **Password:** 'Password.1'
+  * **Password:** `Password.1`

 *Note that employees can create additional farmer accounts through the "Employee Dashboard" after logging in.
-The password for these newly created farmers will be the one set by the employee during the creation process*
+The password for these newly created farmers will be the one set by the employee during the creation process.*

-## 4. Prerequisites (Development Enviroment Setup)
+## 5. Prerequisites (Development Environment Setup)

-To set up and run this prohect on your local machine, you will need:
+To set up and run this project on your local machine, you will need:

 * **.NET SDK:** Version 8.0.300 or a compatible .NET 8 SDK.
 You can download it from [https://dotnet.microsoft.com/download/dotnet/8.0](https://dotnet.microsoft.com/download/dotnet/8.0).
 * **Visual Studio 2022 Community Edition:** Ensure the "ASP.NET and web development" workload is installed.
 You can download Visual Studio Community from [https://visualstudio.microsoft.com/vs/community/](https://visualstudio.microsoft.com/vs/community/).
 * **Git:** Required for cloning the repository.
 Download from [https://git-scm.com/downloads](https://git-scm.com/downloads).
 * **(Optional) SQLite Database Browser:** A tool like "DB Browser for SQLite" ([https://sqlitebrowser.org/](https://sqlitebrowser.org/)) can be helpful for inspecting the `Local.db` database file directly, but it's not required to run the application.

-## 5. Getting Started (Setup and Running the Prototype)
+## 6. Getting Started (Setup and Running the Prototype)

 Follow these steps to get the prototype running:

 1.  **Clone the Repository:**
     Open a terminal or command prompt and run the following command:
     ```bash
     git clone [https://github.com/ST10355049-Knipe/PROG7311_POE.git](https://github.com/ST10355049-Knipe/PROG7311_POE.git)
     ```
-    Navigate into the cloned repository's main project folder:
+    Navigate into the cloned repository's main directory:
     ```bash
-    cd PROG7311_POE/PROG7311_WebApp
+    cd PROG7311_POE
     ```

 2.  **Open the Project in Visual Studio:**
-    * Navigate to the cloned repository folder (e.g., `PROG7311_POE`).
+    * Navigate to the cloned repository folder (`PROG7311_POE`).
     * Open the solution file: `PROG7311_WebApp.sln`.

 3.  **Restore NuGet Packages:**